wshafer/psr11-flysystem/README.md

 ### Zend Expressive
-If your using Zend Expressive using the [Config Manager](https://zend-expressive.readthedocs.io/en/latest/cookbook/modular-layout/) and [Zend Component Installer](https://github.com/zendframework/zend-component-installer) (Default in Version 2) You should be all set to go.
+If your using Zend Expressive using the [Config Manager](https://zend-expressive.readthedocs.io/en/latest/cookbook/modular-layout/) and [Zend Component Installer](https://github.com/zendframework/zend-component-installer) (Default in Version 2) you should be all set to go.
 Simply add your Fly System configuration and you should be in business.

 #### Configuration